njsmith/zs/doc/format.rst

   contents of a ZSS file, regardless of storage details like compression mode, block size, index fanout, etc.

-* Compression method (16 bytes): A null-padded string specifying the compression method used.
-Currently defined methods include:
+* Codec (16 bytes): A null-padded string specifying the codec (compression method) used.
+Currently defined codecs include:

   * ``none``: Block payloads are stored in raw, uncompressed form.

-  * ``deflate``: Block payloads are stored using the deflate format as defined in RFC XX.
-(Note that this is different from both the gzip format and the zlib format, which use different framing and checksums.
-We provide our own framing and checksum, so we just use raw deflate streams.)
+  * ``deflate``: Block payloads are stored using the deflate format as defined in `RFC 1951 <https://tools.ietf.org/html/rfc1951>`_.
+Note that this is different from both the gzip format (RFC 1952) and the zlib format (RFC 1950), both of which use different framing and checksums.
+ZSS provides its own framing and checksum, so we just use raw deflate streams.

-  * ``bz2``: Block payloads are compressed using libbzip2
+  * ``bz2``: Block payloads are compressed using `the bzip2 format
-    (XX).
-Unfortunately there is no easy way to get a raw, unframed bzip2 stream, so using this method adds 10-20 bytes of extra framing overhead.
+  <https://en.wikipedia.org/wiki/Bzip2>`_.
+Unfortunately there is no
+  easy way to get a raw, unframed bzip2 stream with commonly available libraries, so using this method adds 10-20 bytes of extra framing overhead.
 Fortunately the improved compression usually more than makes up for this.

-* Metadata length (``u64le``): The number of bytes in the...
+* Metadata length (``u64le``): The length of the next field:

 * Metadata (UTF-8 encoded JSON): This field allows arbitrary metadata to be attached to a ZSS file.
 The only restriction is that the encoded value must be what JSON calls an "object" (also known as a dict, hash table, etc. -- the outermost characters have to be ``{}``).
 But this object can contain arbitrarily complex values (though we recommend restricting yourself to strings for the keys).
+See `Metadata conventions`_.

 * <extensions> (??): Compliant readers should ignore any data occurring between the end of the metadata field and the end of the